ecryptoguru/AnkitAI/README.md

 # Introduction

 AnkitAI Agent helps people directly interact with the blockchain, built on top of the Coinbase Developer Platform (CDP) and AgentKit.
+It can enable people acquire and manage base names easily and enhance user interaction with the base chain with simple human readable prompts. e.g. create NFTs, create ERC 20s, transfer tokens, create basenames, etc

 ## Key Features